SystemsGenetics/BioDepVis/README.md

 8. Add Destination node<nodenumber>.palmetto.clemson.edu<590<portno>. [node0263.palmetto.clemson.edu:5901]

-9. Click 'Add'
+9. Click `Add`

-10. Go back to 'Logging' and Log into Palmetto to activate this forwarding using Step 2
+10. Go back to `Logging` and Log into Palmetto to activate this forwarding using Step 2

 11. Open TigerVNC

-12. Connect to 'localhost:<source port>, with the soruce port you mentioned above'  [localhost:10000]
+12. Connect to `localhost:<source port>`, with the source port you mentioned above  [localhost:10000]

 13. Done